joannedada/ClearStep/README.md

 **Cognitive Load Reduction Assistant** — *An adaptive AI system that simplifies complex information for users experiencing cognitive overload.*

-Neurodiverse individuals — including people with ADHD, autism, and dyslexia — experience cognitive overload when interacting with dense documents, complex tasks, or unstructured information.
+Neurodiverse individuals, including people with ADHD, autism, and dyslexia, experience cognitive overload when interacting with dense documents, complex tasks, or unstructured information.
 The challenge called for an AI-powered assistant that:

 - Transforms information into clear, structured, and personalised formats aligned to individual accessibility preferences
 - Decomposes complex instructions into step-by-step, time-boxed tasks